haraldsvik/FPL-Buns/README.md

-# fpl
+# fpl - Playing around with bun.
-Playing around with bun.
+Search for a Fantasy Premier League player by id and see their current score

 To install dependencies: